FluffyStuff/OpenRiichi/README.md

 ## IDE

 The preferred editor to use is [Visual Studio Code](https://code.visualstudio.com).
-It works on all operating systems which are supported for OpenRiichi, and has several extensios for Vala in the Visual Studio Marketplace.
+It works on all operating systems which are supported for OpenRiichi, and has several extensions for Vala in the Visual Studio Marketplace.

 ### Windows